Pucker Street Dam

 Concept Design Development: This phase is complete.
 This step has involved landowners and the public.

-Dam Removal and River Restoration: Dredge and manage sediment, sculpt river channel, stabilize bridge structure, build a coffer dam and demolish dam, stabilize river channel where needed and plant banks /riparian areas.
+Dam Removal and River Restoration: Build access roads, remove trees, dredge and manage sediment, sculpt river channel, stabilize bridge structure, build a coffer dam and demolish dam, stabilize river channel where needed and plant banks /riparian areas.
+Expected to begin in 2019.

 Monitor Results: There are plans to monitor the stream channel and fish populations to ensure the project objectives are met.